 A super easy minced beef pie recipe that’s just delicious for family dinner.
 I promise this delicious puff pastry pie will fast become a family favourite!

-Then when you get home just top it with a puff pastry lid using shop bought pastry and just finish the pie off in the oven.
+And yes, I cheat and use shop bought pastry and finish the pie off in the oven.

 Minced Beef Pie Ingredients

 - 1 tbs olive oil – you can use rapeseed oil if you prefer.